Tenancy agreement form UK

 Can a tenancy agreement form still include a fixed end date?

-No. From 1 May 2026, all private residential tenancies in England are assured periodic tenancies.
-A tenancy agreement form cannot include a fixed end date, a break clause, or any provision that purports to make the tenancy end automatically.
-Any such clause is void regardless of whether the tenant signed the form.
+No. From 1 May 2026 all private residential tenancies in England are assured periodic tenancies.
+A fixed end date, a break clause, or any provision purporting to end the tenancy automatically is void regardless of whether the tenant signed the form.